 CD-CPPS

-The CD-CPPS focuses on the conducive design of the cooperation between human operators and technology in cyber-physical production systems.
-The core research question is how to achieve optimal performance of the entire socio-technical system via the combination of the unique potentials provided by humans and machines for co-working and co-creation.
+The CD-CPPS centers on designing effective collaboration between human operators and technology within cyber-physical production systems.
+The core research question is how to optimize the performance of the entire socio-technical system by combining the unique capabilities of humans and machines to work and create together.

 Visit the CD-CPPS

-The Smart Systems Hub is part of the national hub initiative of the Federal Ministry of Economics, de:hub.
+The Smart Systems Hub is part of the de:hub national hub initiative of the Federal Ministry of Economics.
 Dresden and Leipzig promote smart solutions and enable the Internet of Things.
-With exciting start-ups, excellent research and innovative established companies, both metropolises are building on established structures.
+Both metropolises are building on established structures with exciting start-ups, excellent research, and innovative established companies.

 Visit the Smart Systems Hub